DJV7893/election-analysis/README.md

 Our analysis of the Colorado congressional precinct election produced the following outcomes:

-  * The total votes for the election were 369,711.
+  * The total votes for the election was 369,711.

   * Voter turnout broke down in the following way for each county:
     * Jefferson County represented 10.5% of the voters with 38,855 votes.